Home News How to Price a Crash-Damaged or Category Car in the UK

 The reality sits somewhere in the middle.
 Cars with damage still hold value, but only when they are priced in a way that reflects both the market and the work required to make them roadworthy again.

-This guide explains how to price a crash-damaged or Cat S or Cat N car fairly, realistically, and in a way that attracts serious buyers.
-Cat S and Cat N are the current UK repairable write-off categories.
+This guide explains how to price a crash-damaged, Cat S or Cat N car fairly, realistically, and in a way that attracts serious buyers.

-Start with the True Market Value, not what you Paid
+Start with the true market value, not what you paid

 This gives you the market value of a comparable non-recorded car.
-Everything else is a deduction from
+Everything else is a deduction from that baseline.

-Cat S and Cat N Cars must be Priced Clearly Lower
+Cat S and Cat N cars must be priced clearly lower

 One of the most common mistakes sellers make is pricing a Cat S or Cat N car too close to an equivalent non-recorded car.